scarletti-ben/shiphead-py/README.md

 Selection [0 - 2]:
 ```

-## Game Rules
+# Game Rules
-The rules for `shiphead`, as well as the name, vary between different people.
+The rules for `shiphead`, as well as the name, vary quite significantly between different people.
 The rules I have been playing for a while now are built into this version, and are defined below.
 I am sure there are better ways to write the rules for a beginner, but these rules are mainly aimed as a refresher for people who have played before

-The general premise of the game is to get rid of all of the cards in your hand by playing them onto a central pile.
-To play a card, or set of cards, you will need to follow the rules for playing a card - which will be detailed below.
+The general premise of the game is to get rid of all of your cards by playing them onto a central pile.
+To play a card, or set of cards, you will need to follow the [rules](#rule-list) for playing a card .
 You will also notice that you have two other piles, other than your hand, that you will also need to get rid of!

-### Rule List
+## Rule List
 - On your turn you can decide to play any number of a single rank of card that is playable, see [card reference guide](#card-reference-guide)
+- If you cannot play, and there is not a special rule in play such as "eight-or-wait", then you must pick up the central pile and end your turn
 - You may also decide to pick up the center pile voluntarily, which you may wish to do for tactical reasons.
 This assumes that there are cards to pickup and that there is not a special rule in play such as "eight-or-wait"
-- If you cannot play, and there is not a special rule in play such as "eight-or-wait", then you must pick up the central pile and end your turn
 - If you played cards from your hand and there is still a deck left to pick up from, then you must re-fill your hand back to 5 cards
 - Once you have finished your turn, the game moves onto the next player
 - If, on your turn, you complete a "four-in-a-row", where there are four of a single card rank in a row on top of the pile, the pile is burned and you take another turn